g0orx/rustyHPSDR/README.md

 <img src="https://github.com/g0orx/rustyHPSDR/blob/main/images/zoom1.png">

-# Please look at the Wiki "https://github.com/g0orx/rustyHPSDR/wiki" for instructions to build the application and also to configure the system to run with WSJT-X.
+# Please look at the Wiki (tab at top of page) for instructions to build the application and also to configure the system to run with WSJT-X.